miku/exploreio/README.md

 If you are using this material for an own course, maybe you like a setup like this:

 * Have your laptop open as you show the exercises on a screen.
 Explain what is required and let people work on the TODOs.
-* Have a separate screen (tablet of other device) open with the solutions manual, so you can jump in with a hint or solution.
+* Have a separate screen (tablet or other device) open with the solutions manual, so you can jump in with a hint or solution.